prbasyal-amd/ROCm/docs/how-to/Bar-Memory.rst

 BAR configuration for AMD GPUs
 ================================================

-The following table shows how the BARs are configured for AMD GPUs that have a 44-bit physical address and 48-bit GPU virtual address limit.
+The following table shows how the BARs are configured for AMD GPUs.

 .. list-table::